 Some Pet Birds Live a Very Long Time

 Be cautious when you choose your pet bird—it might be a life-long commitment.
 You may be caring for that the little parakeet your child wanted long after she leaves for college.
-Know the life expectation for any bird you bring home as a pet.
+Know the life expectancy for any bird you bring home as a pet.

 - Large parrots can outlive you.
 Macaws and Amazons are the longest-lived pet birds.
 With excellent care, your bird may live up to 100 years.
 African grays live about 25 years, as do conures.
 Cockatoos may reach 40.